findonflow/find/frontpage.md

 This is to ensure that it can be used in urls and to keep things simple.

 ### how much does it cost
-Find is charged in the FUSD stable coin for a 365 day lease.
+Find is charged in the Flow coin a 365 day lease.
 This is done to keep prices stable and avoid a high increase if the flow token increases.

 Currently the price structuer is as follows:
- - 5+ characters: 5 FUSD
+ - 5+ characters: 5 USD worth of flow
- - 4 characters: 100 FUSD
+ - 4 characters: 100 USD worth of flow
- - 3 charactesrs: 500 FUSD
+ - 3 characters: 500 USD worth of flow

 ### What happends when a lease expires